 Demilitarize police by banning and reversing the transfer of military weapons to domestic police forces.
 Promote community policing and employ special prosecutors for all police killings.
+Reallocate funds from ballooning police budgets back to ailing schools and social services.
 Legalize marijuana and end the drug war, which targets communities of color.
 End what amounts to slave labor at prisons, where inmates are forced to work for pennies an hour producing goods for large corporations.
 End mandatory minimum sentencing.
 Review all forced mandatory sentencing cases and release prisoners convicted of nonviolent minor drug charges.

 Much of the wealth in this country was accumulated on the backs of slaves and continues to be built on the backs of people of color.
 Policies that were put in place to uplift the poor, such as federal housing policies during the depression, often excluded people of color and handicapped the ability of Blacks to climb out of dire poverty and pass on assets to the next generation.
 A history of racist policies has resulted in massive racial inequality.
-A recent study found that Black families in the Boston area have a net worth of only $8 compared to more than $200,000 for white families.
+A recent study found that Black families with children have just one cent in wealth for every dollar held by non-Hispanic white families with children.

 Blacks are twice as likely to be arrested and almost four times as likely to experience the use of force during encounters with the police.
 Blacks and Latinos comprise well over half of all prisoners, even though Blacks and Latinos make up about one-quarter of the total U.S. population.
 We must end the private for-profit prison industry, which incarcerates young non-violent Black men at a disproportionate rate.